Shackelford's 27 helps No. 8 Alabama hold off Vandy, 82-78 - College Basketball | NBC Sports

 Vanderbilt: Made five of its first six 3-point attempts to build a seven-point lead midway through the first half.
 Then the Commodores missed their next nine shots on their way to another competitive SEC defeat.

-Alabama: Cooled off considerably from a 115-point explosion last weekend against Georgia, but managed to take control in the second half.
+Alabama: Cooled off considerably from a 115-point explosion last weekend against Georgia.
 Playing its first game since its midweek Texas A&M trip was postponed because of the weather.
+Honored the seniors afterward, though a home game against rival Auburn remains.

 BARNES STARTS